plechi/ScrapeQL/README.md

 ScrapeQL gives you a powerful SQL-like query language, with makes fetching and combining data as simple as writing a database query.

-#Features v0.2
+#Features v0.2 (2015-08-07)

-Working features (or in testing state)
- - Run queries from Java via DSL or String query
- - Run queries via command line `ScrapeQL-cli`
+- Run Queries
- - Rudimentary JDBC driver (just normal statements or prepared statements) `ScrapeQL-jdbc` **not available for v0.2 yet**

-Feature Backlog (work in progress):
+- Cartesian product & where clause (INNER JOIN, CROSS JOIN, JOIN,...)
+    - There is a bug in the where clause parser when using AND, OR
+- Multiple threads for loading data (waits for the slowest before merging data)
- - group functions
+- Basic functions
- - jdbc driver

 #Use